-Overall, drug overdose deaths rose from 2018 to 2023 with more than 29,145,505 opioid related overdose deaths reported in Texas.
-Deaths involving synthetic narcotics other than methadone (primarily fentanyl) continued to rise with 2,445 estimated overdose deaths reported in 2023 in Texas reflecting a 28% increase from 2021(Source: CDC WONDER).
+Overall, drug overdose deaths rose from 2018 to 2023 with an estimated 3,002 opioid related overdose deaths reported in Texas in 2023.
+Deaths involving synthetic narcotics other than methadone (primarily fentanyl) continued to rise with 2,445 estimated overdose deaths reported in 2023 in Texas reflecting a nearly 40% increase from 2021(Source: CDC WONDER).